daavidrgz/gtheme-bash/README.md

-# Gtheme 🎨
+# Gtheme
-A bash script that makes your theming life so much easier.
+A bash script that makes your theming life so much easier 🎨.

 ## What is this?